Shtifan/Debeliq/README.md

 ## Instalation

-To use this discord bot code, clone it and run the `npm run dev` command.
+To use this discord bot, clone it and input your token in the `config.js` file.
+Then run the `npm run dev` command and you are done.